 Visitors won’t stick around if they’re unable to find what they’re looking for.
 Proper usability is imperative.
 Usability improvements, on average, doubles web sales.
 [SOURCE: Jakob Nielsen, ROI study]

 Or looks dated.
 A study conducted by Elizabeth Sillence titled “Trust and Mistrust of Online Health Sites” asked a group of people to find websites related to hypertension.
 The group was then asked to record whether they trusted or distrusted the websites they found, and why.

-A redesign costs money, sure.
-However, your new site can easily return the investment amount within 6 months and include enormous benefits such as more sales increased visibility, improved brand perception, distinction from competitors, and more.
+Your new site will easily show a return on investment within its first 6 months and include enormous benefits such as more sales, increased visibility, greater brand awareness, distinction from competitors, and more.